Class Description

 Strong Induction Law

-Let $S$ be a subset of $\mathbb{N}$, and suppose $S$ has the following true properties:
+Let S be a subset of N, and suppose S has the following true properties:

 Proof